-Here at the ranch we observed Veterans Day with deep gratitude, heartfelt prayer, revisited photos of the valiant service members throughout our families (including Cole, three of my offspring…), tribute posts to Facebook, and lots of labor.
-At sunset our Friday gathering of friends and visitors left Kendra’s Cowboy Caviar long enough to salute the flag in honor of our veterans.
+My family observes Veterans Day with deep gratitude, heartfelt prayer, tribute posts to Facebook, visiting cemeteries and revisiting photos of the valiant service members throughout our families (including my dad, brother, three of my offspring, Cole…).
+At sunset the typical gathering of friends and visitors silently, reverently saluted the flag in honor of our veterans.

 Feeling a bit drained I decided to recline with a DVD for the later part of the evening, American Sniper.
-But minutes into it Kendra and Cole burst through the door, Kendra giddily declaring, “We have a calf!”
+But minutes into Roommate and Cole burst through the door, the former giddily declaring, “We have a calf!”

 Jumping up from the couch, I grabbed my jacket and was on their heels, out the door and westward to the paddock.
-Cole had already moved Girlfriend, the mare and Nickel, the steer to the south pasture.
-The cows, C’mere and C’mon furtively chomped alfalfa while eyeing the fence yards away where the newborn calf rested comfortably.
+Cole had already moved the mare and the 3-year-old steer to the south pasture.
+The cows furtively chomped alfalfa while eyeing the newborn calf resting comfortably a few yards away.

-Cole wandered off to points east while Kendra and I ooh and aah-ed over the new arrival.
-Wrapping our coats more tightly around ourselves, Kendra thought aloud “How funny; weeks of great weather and she waited to birth on a foggy Veteran’s Day.”
-I replied, “We’ll call him Grunt, maybe?”
+Cole wandered off to points east while I ooh and aah-ed over the new arrival.
+Wrapping our coats more tightly around ourselves, Roommate thought aloud, “How funny; weeks of great weather and she waited to birth on a foggy Veteran’s Day.”
+I replied, “So, we call him “Grunt,” maybe?”
 And then, “Nah.
 What’cha got?”